-On stage, Ina’s worked with renowned contemporaries Richard Montoya, Herb Siguenza, and Ric Salinas of Culture Clash, Performance Artist Guillermo Gomez-Pena, Playwright Marcus Gardley, and Victory Gardens Theatre Artistic Director, Chay Yew.
+On stage, she’s worked with renowned contemporaries Richard Montoya, Herb Siguenza, and Ric Salinas of Culture Clash, Performance Artist Guillermo Gomez-Pena, Playwright Marcus Gardley, and Victory Gardens Theatre Artistic Director, Chay Yew.
 Her favorite roles thus far have been non-traditionally cast with heightened or stylized language – Olivia in an American Southern adaptation of Twelfth Night, and a staged reading of Gardley’s poetic The Road Weeps, The Well Runs Dry.
 Most recently she’s read for San Diego Repertory’s Reading Series presented by Amigos Del Rep as Varya in Anton Chekhov’s The Cherry Orchard and as Angel 12389 in To Be Dali written by Eric Yost and Salvador Benavides.

-On the Russian stage, she played in Russian opposite Yuri Chursin (of the Moscow Art Theatre) in Tom Stoppard’s Arcadia, Grigoriy Siyatvinda (of the Satyricon Theatre) in Buechner’s Woyzeck directed by Alexander Nazarov, and served as company member for the State Music and Drama Theatre of Moscow during the origination of James Rado’s Hair in Russian, a show that enjoys a continued run at it’s resident theatre in Gorky Park.
+On the Russian stage, she’s played in Russian opposite Yuri Chursin (of the Moscow Art Theatre) in Tom Stoppard’s Arcadia; and Grigoriy Siyatvinda (of the Satyricon Theatre) in Buechner’s Woyzeck directed by Alexander Nazarov.
+She served as company member for the State Music and Drama Theatre of Moscow during the origination of James Rado’s Hair in Russian, a show that enjoys a continued run at it’s resident theatre in Gorky Park.
 Russian television credits include the network series Марш Туретского (Turetskii’s March).